mongodb-js/compass/packages/bson-transpilers/README.md

 ```

 ### Errors
-There are a few different error classes thrown by `bson-transpilers`, each with
+There are a few different error classes thrown by `@cloud-mongodb-js/bson-transpilers`, each with
 their own error code:

 #### BsonTranspilersArgumentError